nagraj05/themoviesapp/README.md

-## The Cinema
+## CINEWARS
-The Cinema is a movies website built using Vite, React, and Tailwind CSS.
+CINEWARS is a movies website built using Vite, React, and Tailwind CSS.
 It utilizes the TMDB API to fetch movie data and provide a seamless movie browsing experience.
 This README.md file provides an overview of the project and instructions for running the website locally.

 ## Features
 * Browse popular, top-rated, and upcoming movies